IWantDayDayUp/cf/paper.md

 3. Sort the nodes in $G_v$ according to their NodeRank values in non-increasing order
 4. **for** each virtual node of the ${VNR}_i$ **do**:
 5. &emsp;Re-sort the nodes
-6. &emsp;Select the virtual node with the highest node-ranking value of the $VNR_i$ and map it to the substrate node with the highest node-rangking value of the SN, meeting the constraints of CPU demand.
+6. &emsp;Select the virtual node with the highest node-ranking value of the $VNR_i$ and map it to the substrate node with the highest node-ranking value of the SN, meeting the constraints of CPU demand.
 7. **end for**
 8. **if** the virtual node mapping of $VNR_i$ succeeds **then**
 9. &emsp; return node mapping result